mhdadk/mhdadk.github.io/_leetcode_solutions/2025-11-23-contains-duplicate.md

 ## Pseudocode

-Here is what this optimized solutions looks like:
+Here is what this optimized solution looks like:
 ```
 1. hash_set = {}
 2. For each integer in nums,